 Etc.

-The feasibility to support AMP IoT in WLAN is also investigated.
+The feasibility to support AMP device in WLAN is also investigated.
 With the evaluation of the link budget, it can be seen that sufficient coverage can be provided to fulfil the requirement of the targeted use cases.
 Coexistence with legacy WLAN devices and the potential to support backscattering are also analysed.
-Based on the discussion, it can be concluded that it is feasible to support AMP IoT in WLAN.
+Based on the discussion, it can be concluded that it is feasible to support AMP device in WLAN.

-In summary, the standardization work in order to support AMP IoT in WALN may include:
+In summary, the standardization work in order to support AMP device in WLAN may include:

 PHY: WUR (100x uw) + Simplified UL PHY (10x uw~100x uw)

-In the DL, WUR (802.11ba) as a starting point.
+In the DL, WUR (802.11ba) similar design as a starting point.

-Reuse legacy design as much as possible, such as OOK, etc.
+Reuse legacy design as much as possible, such as OOK, channel structure, waveform, PPDU formats, etc.

+Some re-design may be necessary if AMP in WLAN is implemented in frequency band other than 2.4GHz, e.g., S1G.

+Note: Other schemes are not precluded.

 In the UL, specify OOK/FSK for the UL PHY.

-OOK has already been thoroughly studied in WUR SG

 Both Active OOK/FSK transmitter and backscattered OOK/FSK can be supported.

 The carrier for backscattering shall be specified considering the regulation requirement

+Note: other schemes, e.g., PSK are not precluded.

+The carrier and bandwidth of backscattering signal should be specified including signal of narrow bandwidth or wide bandwidth and carrier signal using the existing signal can also be considered.

 MAC: Simplified MAC + Enhanced power saving/ power management.

-It should be noted that energy harvesting is based on implementation and can be transparent to specification.
+It should be noted that energy harvesting except RF power harvesting is based on implementation and can be transparent to specification.
+For RF power source, it can be further investigated in the next stage.
 Enhanced power saving/ power management mechanism can be further extended to existing Wi-Fi devices based on further study and discussions and there is no much specification impact to support backscattering.
-Based on the study, it is proposed to support S1G, and 2.4GHz frequency band can be considered.
+Based on the study, it is proposed to support S1G, 2.4GHz and 5GHz frequency band can be considered.

-Clear benefits and advantages of support AMP IoT devices in WLAN are foreseen due to the following features:
+Clear benefits and advantages of support AMP devices in WLAN are foreseen due to the following features:

 Free frequency band and much lower CapEx and OpEx;